MANUFACTURING IMPROVEMENT MADE EASY BY VORNE

 Automatic data collection comes with the added benefit of making it easy for operators to record downtime reasons (via HMI or barcode scanner).
 Reasons can be automatically tagged to detected downtime events by your downtime tracking software.
 This enables operators to defer scanning a reason for the downtime event until the process is running again.

 When you define a set of downtime reasons, keep in mind what you are going to do with the downtime data you collect.
 The purpose of collecting the information is to identify and mitigate the sources of your downtime.
 That is why we also strongly recommend that you optimize your downtime reason codes to the smallest set of reasons that are truly actionable (no more than 25 reasons).
-Your operators are much more likely to scan the correct reason when there are a manageable number options from which they can choose.
+Your operators are much more likely to scan the correct reason when there are a manageable number of options from which they can choose.

 Why Is Downtime Tracking Important?